 Email your own selection to firstname.lastname@example.org and you will have a chance to win a £20 free bet with McBookie.com.

 One person with a correct prediction will be picked at random to scoop a £10 free bet.
 But if you have backed your player with at least a fiver at McBookie.com your prize will be doubled.
-Last week there was no contest due to the international break.
+Last week there were no winners.

 Here is McBookie's Damian Walker with his thoughts for this weekend: